 Our paper is divided as follows.
-Section 2 describes the proposed DMS algorithmic framework.
-An example illustrating how DMS works is described in Section 3.
-The convergence analysis can be found in Section 4 (and in an Appendix for the more technical details), where we prove, using Clarke's nonsmooth calculus, that at least a limit point of the sequence of iterates generated by DMS lies in (a stationary form of) the Pareto front.
+In Section 2, we introduce some of the concepts and terminology used in MOO and in nonsmooth calculus, required for what comes next.
+Section 3 describes the proposed DMS algorithmic framework.
+(An example illustrating how DMS works is described in the appendix of the paper.)
+The convergence analysis can be found in Section 4, where we prove, using Clarke's nonsmooth calculus, that at least a limit point of the sequence of iterates generated by DMS lies in (a stationary form of) the Pareto front.